 We believe that our very business is a Corporate Social Responsibility.
-The work that we do directly supports the growth and improvement of our communities and society in general.

 Founding Principles

 "Global Expansion," "Quality First," "Technological Innovation," and "Employee Development."
 These are the founding principles laid out by our founder, Meitaro Takeuchi (1860-1928), and they continue to be upheld by our organization to this day.